 - Crucial foundations for more complex learning & behaviour

 Knowing where your kids vestibular sense is at on the scale of hyper (too much ) or hypo ( give me more) can be as simple as watching their facial expressions and their body language.
 It might be small & subtle, hesitant/tense shoulders/standing back, or a very clear “no thank you not today!”
 Knowing their sensory needs goes a long way to understanding how to best approach your child’s learning style!

 Our coaches are constantly looking to see where your child’s processing is at and adjusting their learning and challenges to suit, often modifying the activity for them to process the input & engage successfully.

-Our Easter theme with its bouncing bunnies and rolling eggs has so many great vestibular opportunities.
-Combing all of this with our focused beam egg & spoon walks, this theme is the ultimate brain grower!
+Our Teddy Bear theme with its turning and rolling around and around has so many great vestibular opportunities.
+Combing all of this with our focused beam walks, this theme is the ultimate brain grower!